scra88le/Final_project/docs/03-results.md

 The Sentinel dataset is represented as a layered set of images (a raster) known as a `RasterBrick` [@raster].
 Each raster layer is a spatial representation of one of 11 different spectral sensor readings.
 The sensors used within the Shetland sentinel dataset are shown in Table \@ref(tab:satBands).

+Table: (\#tab:satBands)Sentinel 2 spectral bands used to train a support vector machine classifier for improved grassland habitat

 Band ID   Name         Wavelength (micrometer)
 --------  ----------  ------------------------